Konecny's late goal lifts Flyers over Canucks, 3-2

 Kyle Burroughs and Conor Garland scored for the Canucks, who have lost the first two games of their five-game road trip to open the season.

-Konecny - who has three goals on the young season- scooped up a deflected shot just outside the crease and slid the puck past Vancouver goaltender Thatcher Dembo with 6:07 left to break the 2-2 tie.
+Konecny -- who has three goals on the young season -- scooped up a deflected shot just outside the crease and slid the puck past Vancouver goaltender Thatcher Demko with 6:07 left to break the 2-2 tie.

 Burroughs scored just 1:34 into the game when a wrist shot ticked off a Philadelphia defensemen and over Hart's shoulder for his first goal of the season.
 Vancouver extended the lead to 2-0 late in the first period when Garland's wrister from the top of the circle whistled past Hart and into the top corner on the stick side.